 It may be cold outside, but the housing market is still hot.
 Despite the snow and ice, the seller’s market we saw in 2017 persists, and while demand is still high, the previously inconceivable notion of selling your home in winter is not only viable – it may be the secret to garnering the best price for your home.

-For any cold-weather homeowners, the idea of selling your home in the winter may seem a bit far-fetched.
+For any cold-weather homeowners, we understand that selling your home in winter may seem inconvenient.
 From the busy holiday months to the treacherous weather, there are several factors this time of year that make selling a home the last thing on many people’s minds.

 But before you postpone your home selling plans until the spring season, we encourage you to consider some of the advantages of selling your home during the winter months.

 - More visibility – Because of the factors mentioned above, there are generally fewer homes listed in winter which means there’s usually less competition and more opportunity for you to grab the attention of interested home buyers – a feat that is much more challenging during the busy spring and summer house market.

 - Higher purchase intent – Although the sheer number of buyers might be lower this time of year, winter home shoppers are often more prepared to buy in comparison to spring and summer home buyers.
 Anyone willing to shop for a new home despite the harsh weather conditions and busy holiday schedule is likely a serious and qualified home buyer candidate who’s ready to buy now.

 - Flexible pricing – With spring and summer being the peak home buying seasons, the slower winter market can result in a more valuable listing price for your home.
 In other words, fewer listings means it’s a great time for sellers to list their homes at top dollar and gain leverage over multiple offers.